thomasclaudiushuber/Getting-Started-with-TypeScript/README.md

 Hi there!

 This repository contains the samples of the book **Getting Started with TypeScript**.
-You can order the book on amazon via this link:

 The folders of this repository are matching the chapter-numbers of the book: